Preliminary Course Instructions

 Students must maintain a full-time course load throughout their period of study in South Africa.
 A full-time course load is defined by Arcadia University as 14-16 U.S. semester hours of credit.
 This is equivalent to the required 3-credit Arcadia seminar plus 44-60 Stellenbosch credits per semester.

 Credits for Stellenbosch’s classes are calculated as follows:

 Depending on the credit-weighting of each class, most students must take 3-5 Stellenbosch classes per semester to total at most 60 Stellenbosch credits.

-For assistance with any part of the application process, call The College of Global Studies at 1-866-927-2234.
+For assistance with any part of the application process, please contact your Program Manager, Chris Callas, at firstname.lastname@example.org.